To the Members

-The Board of Directors ('the Board') regularly reviews the affairs of the subsidiaries.In compliance with section 129 (3) of the Companies Act 2013 we have prepared consolidated financial statements of the Companyand all its subsidiaries which form partof the Annual Report.
+Companies Act 2013 we have prepared consolidated financial statements of the Companyand all its subsidiaries which form part of the Annual Report.
 Further a statementcontaining the salient features of the financial statements of subsidiaries in theprescribed form AOC-1 is appended to this Report.
 The Statement also provides the detailsof performance financial positions of each of the subsidiaries.

-The annual accounts of the subsidiary companies and related detailed information aremade available to the members of the company and of the subsidiary companies seeking suchinformation.
+The annual accounts of the subsidiary companies and related detailed information aremade available to the members of the Company and of the subsidiary companies seeking suchinformation.
 The annual accounts of the subsidiary companies are also made available forinspection by any member at the registered office of the company during business hours.

 The copies of accounts of subsidiaries companies can be sought by the member of thecompany by making a written request address to the Company Secretary at the registeredoffice of the company.

-As per Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a separate section on corporate governancepractices followed by the Company together with a certificate issued by PracticingCompany Secretary confirming compliance forms an integral part of this Report
+As per Regulation 34 (3) read with Schedule V of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 a separate section on corporate governancepractices followed by the Company together with a certificate issued by PracticingCompany Secretary confirming compliance forms an integral part of this Report.

 MANAGEMENT DISCUSSION AND ANALYSIS

 A detailed review of operations performance and future outlook of the Company and itsbusiness as stipulated under Reg.
 34 of the SEBI (LODR) Regulations 2015 is presentedin a separate section forming part of Annual Report under the head ManagementDiscussion and Analysis'.

-During the year under review the Company has neither invited nor accepted the depositfrom public within the meaning of Section 73 of the Companies Act 2013 read with theCompanies (Acceptance of Deposits) Rules 2014 amended from time to time
+During the year under review the Company has neither invited nor accepted the depositfrom public within the meaning of Section 73 of the Companies Act 2013 read with theCompanies (Acceptance of Deposits) Rules 2014 amended from time to time.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL ?
 Directors

-Mr. John Abel Non Executive Director of the Company has resigned from the Board with effect from 24thNovember 2016.
-The Board placed on record their sincere appreciation forthe valuable service rendered by Mr. John Able during his entire tenure and thanked himfor all dedication and expertise which was brought by him on the Board.
+During the year Mr. John Abel Alternate Director to Mr. David Fischel Non ExecutiveDirector of the Company has resigned from the Board with effect from 24thNovember 2016.
+The Board places on record its sincere appreciation for the valuableservice rendered by Mr. John Able during his entire tenure.

 Appointment and Remuneration of Directors

-The Nomination & Remuneration Committee and Board of Directors in their respectivemeetings held on 8th February 2016 consented for the increment in remuneration of Mr.Nikhil Chaturvedi Managing Director upto Rs.
-10 Lac per month effective from 1st February2016 and the said increment is within the pay scale already approved by the members of theCompany.
+The Nomination & Remuneration Committee and Board of Directors in their respectivemeetings held on 13th February 2017 recommended the reappointment of Mr.Nikhil Chaturvedi as Managing Director and Mr. Salil Chaturvedi as Dy.
+Managing Directorfor members approval for the term of 3 years.